edgio-docs/edgio-docs/guides/teams.md

 ![private space](/images/deploying/private_space.png)

-When you run `xdn deploy` your site will be created here.
+When you run `{{ CLI_NAME }} deploy` your site will be created here.
 Sites in your private space can only be seen by you.
 To collaborate with other developers, create a team.

 ## Creating a Team